yutannihilation/wgpugd/README.md

 ### Why WebGPU for R?

 The main motivation is to add post-effect to graphics with [WebGPU Shader Language (WGSL)](https://www.w3.org/TR/WGSL/%3E).
-But of course the power of GPU should simply contribute to the high-performance.
+But, of course, the power of GPU should simply contribute to high performance!

 ## Installation